RuiAAPeres/SliderController/README.md

 Requirements
 ============

-RPSliderController currently works on iOS 6 version and is compatible with ARC.
+RPSliderController currently works on iOS 6 version and is compatible with ARC. **At the moment I am only supporting Portrait mode**.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

 * QuartzCore.framework